6 real examples of web3 projects

-Then, how to choose the ones with immense potential?
-Even though it’s still difficult to predict the future of blockchain, dApps, and various networks, we listed 6 examples of web3 projects that can are likely to stay with us well into the future.
+Then, how to identify the ones with immense potential?
+Even though it’s still difficult to predict the future of blockchain, dApps, and various networks, we listed 6 real examples of web3 projects that are likely to continue with us well into the future.

-That is why developers are looking for Ethereum scaling solutions to make the network cheaper and more efficient.
-One of the most promising examples of those are optimistic rollups – smart contracts that execute transactions off-chain and post only the results of computations.
+One of the most promising examples of those are optimistic rollups – smart contracts that execute transactions off-chain and post only the results of computations to their base layers.
 Thanks to that, calculations are done in a faster and cheaper way.

 Rollups are not the only blockchain projects to address Ethereum’s chain congestion and high fees.
 One of the first layer-2 scaling solutions that attracted the attention of web3 enthusiasts and developers was Polygon.

 In web3, users can not only save their funds and earn money because of successful investments.
-Projects belonging to the so-called play-to-earn category of apps allow them to acquire cryptocurrencies while playing games.
+Projects belonging to the so-called play-to-earn category of apps allow them to earn cryptocurrencies while playing games.